Carbon Offsets: Frequently Asked Questions

 Where do my offset dollars go?

-If you have a large amount of carbon to offset and are looking to invest in projects which provide particular benefits or are located in a specific geographical area, you may select which project(s) you would like to support.
+If you have a large amount of carbon to offset and are looking to invest in projects which provide particular benefits or are located in a specific geographical area, you may be able select which project(s) you would like to support.
 Please contact us directly to explore your options.

 How can I ensure the integrity of my investment?

 A cause-focused organization

 By offsetting through Sustainable Travel International, you can be sure that your dollars are being used to make a difference for our planet and protect the destinations you care about.
-We work directly with carbon project developers that we trust to ensure that they are creating the intended benefits.
 Since we’re focused on holistic sustainability, the portion of your investment that stays with us supports our wider mission of protecting and conserving destinations around the globe.

-All of the projects in Sustainable Travel International’s portfolio have been verified and/or certified by an independent third-party organization.
+All of the projects in Sustainable Travel International’s portfolio have been verified and/or certified by an independent third-party organization to comply with at least one stringent carbon offsetting standard.
 The on-going performance of each project is monitored by the evaluation agencies and their local partners at least once a year throughout the verified life cycle of each project.
-In this way, Sustainable Travel International only offers offsets that have been verified to at least one of the stringent standards below.
-To learn more about their respective methodologies of validation please visit their websites.